 - it saves a lot of money: there’s so less need for water and fertilizers.
 The soil is enriched of natural mulching which is formed by the coffee plants and the other plants (such as banana or avocado) that are aimed to partially/fully cover the shrubs from direct sunlight.
 This prevent also the soil erosion as wind and water flow have less impact than an open coffee plantation;

 - it creates an ecosystem: the trees are not only useful as a windbreak but also as the habitat of worms and birds.
 Birds stop by when migrating tackling coffee pests and worms are on the ground to “play with the layers of mulching.”

 Last but not least, the altitude; the altitude and the shade complement pretty well to each other.
 They both contribute to the slow ripening of the cherry which will then develop much more complexity in the cup.

 Another crucial part is made by the roaster

 He has to roast the beans to enhance sweetness and acidity.
 It’s not an easy task as if he roasts too light, the coffee is going to be too much acidic overwhelming the sweetness.

 On the other hand, roasting too dark give to the coffee a smokey and charcoal taste and all the complexity is going to vanish.
 Please just bear in mind that a dark roast profile is sometimes made to mask all the defects such as rubber or any sort of vegetative notes or the taste that comes out from poor quality beans such as wood or leather.

 So, a balance between light and dark is recommended; nowadays speciality coffee roasters tend to roast their beans with a medium-to-light profile, thinking it’s the best way to highlight their complexity.

-Keep in mind that the roasters choose a roast profile that they think suits better for the region in which they operate.
+Keep in mind that the roasters choose a roast profile that they think it suits better for the area in which they operate.